February 27, 2023

 Treatment for any type of cancer typically depends on the type and stage, as well as the health condition of an individual.
 Some of the most common testicular cancer treatment options include:

 Surgery- The most common treatment for testicular cancer is surgery to remove the affected testicle, also known as orchiectomy.
-In most cases, the unaffected testicle can compensate for the cancerous testicle.
+In most cases, the unaffected testicle can compensate for the affected testicle.

 Radiation therapy- Doctors may recommend a combination of radiation therapy and surgery to prevent testicular cancer from spreading to other organs.